Top Ten Archaeological Sites

 Hound Tor medieval village

 Dartmoor contains numerous abandoned medieval farmsteads around the edges of the high moor which were established around the 13th century during a period of population expansion and beneficial climatic conditions.
-Climate deterioration and the Black Death are thought to have been responsible for abandonment during the course of the 14th and 15thcenturies.
-Hound Tor, a small hamlet of 4 longhouses (main dwellings) and another seven ancillary buildings is a well-preserved example which has been subject to extensive excavation.
+Climate deterioration and the Black Death are thought to have been responsible for abandonment during the course of the 14th and 15th centuries.
+Hound Tor, a small hamlet of 4 longhouses (main dwellings) and another seven ancillary buildings, is a well-preserved example which has been subject to extensive excavation.
 (Grid Ref SX 74639 78783)

 Audio guide to Hound Tor medieval village